 Both Bern and Amsterdam are very good shopping destinations.

 Bern is an extremely popular place for shoppers.
 The old town is filled with boutique shops and unique markets.
 The main shopping streets are Spitalgasse and Marktgasse and popular items to buy include jewelry, art, and watches.

 Amsterdam is well-known for its shopping.
 For the best shopping in town, head to the Nine Streets area in the historic district and the two main shopping streets of The Kalverstraat and Leidsestraat.

-Bern is a very family-friendly place to visit.
+Bern is a very kid-friendly city.
 This charming town has riverside parks and pools, a zoo, a waterpark, and kid-friendly museums that the whole family can enjoy.
 You can also visit nearby Gurten, a mountain with tobogganing, concerts, and a mini ski resort.

-Amsterdam is not always a place people visit with their families.
+For families, Amsterdam is not always the best place to visit.
 The city does it's share of partying, and there are some areas, like the red light district, that aren't exactly kid-friendly, but there are some nice parks, playgrounds, and the impressive NEMO Science Museum that you can explore.

-With fun activities for couples, both Bern and Amsterdam make for a good place to visit.
+With fun activities for couples, both Bern and Amsterdam make for a very good place to visit.

 Bern is a very popular place to visit for couples.
 With charming restaurants, a beautiful rose garden, and nice hotels and spas, this town makes a beautiful romantic getaway.

 Amsterdam makes for a fun place to visit for a couple.
 For many, a visit to this city is all about the party, but for couples who enjoy history, architecture, or boat rides along the scenic canals, the city also makes a great getaway.
 It's also fun to stay in a houseboat and have a unique experience.

 Amsterdam is renowned for backpackers.
 Also, Bern is not as famous, but is still a good city to visit for backpackers and budget travelers.